jdvillegasg/webapps/docs/ReviewHTML.md

  > "The <path> SVG element is the generic element to define a shape.
 All the basic shapes can be created with a path element" [^4]

-A form can also be submitted without a button.
-For instance, by pressing `ENTER` in an input text field, enclosed in a form, the submit event of the form will be triggered.

 [^3]: [SVG tag](https://developer.mozilla.org/en-US/docs/Web/SVG/Element/svg)

 [^4]: [Path SVG tag](https://developer.mozilla.org/en-US/docs/Web/SVG/Element/path)